Canon 1D Mark IV vs Panasonic GH5

 Review summary: Canon 1D Mark IV vs Panasonic GH5

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark IV or the Panasonic GH5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark IV: